 Have you ever heard the term “superfood?”
 It’s not a scientific term, but it is often thrown about.
 According to the standards set out in our guide, The Science of Living Well, Beyond Cancer, superfoods for fighting cancer should be 1) brightly colored (which comes from being high in phytochemicals like carotenoids and anthocyanins), 2) unprocessed and high in fiber (to support “good” immune-boosting gut bacteria), and 3) rich in vitamins (like A, C, and E, which act as antioxidants).

 Let’s take tomatoes as an example.
 Their bright red color comes from lycopene, part of the class of carotenoid antioxidants that can protect cells from the damage caused by free radicals.
-Lycopene accumulates in the prostate, which may help to explain why tomatoes have been linked to a lower risk of aggressive prostate cancer.
+Lycopene in foods accumulates in the prostate, which may help to explain why tomatoes have been linked to a lower risk of aggressive prostate cancer.
 Tomatoes are also high in vitamins A and C and are a moderately good source of fiber.

 The 30 Foods in 30 Days.
 Challenge aims to introduce you a wide variety of foods – some new and some familiar – that you can easily access and incorporate into your existing favorite dishes or new ones, in order to reduce inflammation and help prevent cancer and chronic disease.
 As with many things in life, the door to good health can often be unlocked with a healthy dose of moderation: your meals don’t need to contain all brightly-colored foods (yet!), but every meal can benefit from the addition of some brightly-colored fruits and vegetables to the plate.